Anomaly Detection via Mean Shift Density Enhancement: Discussion

 \section{Discussion}

 \paragraph{Effectiveness and Novelty of the MSDE Approach for Anomaly Detection.} The experimental results indicate that MSDE performs consistently well across all four synthetic anomaly generation modes and remains competitive across evaluation metrics and noise regimes.
-In particular, MSDE achieves high average performance across dependency, cluster, global, and local anomaly settings, and maintains strong performance under noise levels up to 0.1 (Table~\ref{tab:noise_rank_compact}).
-Additionally, we performed a small scalability analysis of MSDE on the Credit Fraud Detection dataset~\citep{creditFraud} ($N=284,807$) and found that MSDE is an order of magnitude faster than computationally intensive methods, such as KNN, DAGMM, SOD, and OCSVM, while maintaining its competitiveness in terms of AUC-ROC.
+In particular, MSDE achieves high average performance across dependency, cluster, global, and local anomaly settings, and maintains strong performance under noise levels up to 0.1 (Figure~\ref{fig:noisePerformance}).
+Additionally, we performed a small scalability analysis of MSDE on the Credit Card Fraud Detection dataset~\citep{creditFraud} ($N=284,807$) and found that MSDE is an order of magnitude faster than computationally intensive methods like KNN, DAGMM, SOD, and OCSVM, while maintaining its competitiveness in terms of AUC-ROC (Figure~\ref{fig:runtime_creditcard}).
 Full details can be found in Appendix~\ref{app:scalability}.

 MSDE scores anomalies based on cumulative geometric displacement induced by weighted mean-shift iterations rather than static distance or reconstruction error.
 Normal samples converge rapidly to nearby density modes and exhibit small cumulative movement, whereas anomalous samples undergo larger shifts before stabilization.
 This displacement-based scoring is a novel approach in the domain of unsupervised anomaly detection.